-In May and June 2012, the Danish AgriFish Agency met with representatives from all segments of eel fishing and with environmental NGOs in order to give an up to date status of eel fishing and to inform of this report.
-As the reduction in the number of fyke nets and large pound nets indicates a lower reduction rate, it was suggested that some commercial eel fishermen might hold licenses to use more gear than is actually used for eel fishing.
-It was therefore decided that the Danish AgriFish Agency and the Danish Fishermens Association later in 2012 will contact the commercial fishermen in order to adjust the individual fisherman's license to the actual number of gear and thus obtain an expected further reduction in commercial eel fishing effort.
+In October 2015, the Danish AgriFish Agency met with representatives from the Danish Fishermen's Association in order to give an up to date status of eel fishing and to inform of this report.
+As the reduction in the number of fyke nets and large pound nets indicates a lower reduction rate, it was suggested that some commercial eel fishermen hold licenses to use more gear than is actually used for eel fishing.
+It was therefore decided that the Danish AgriFish Agency and the Danish Fishermen's Association in 2016 will take action to adjust the individual fisherman's license to the actual number of gear and thus obtain an expected further reduction in commercial eel fishing effort.
+When further information about the above mentioned adjustments are available, the Danish AgriFish Agency will forward these to the EU Commission.